06 Jan 6 Wellness Trends To Stay Healthy In The New Year

 Parenting style trends shift as generations do.
 Slowly experts come to realise that helicopter parenting might come with unintended consequences like increased anxiety, stress, and even developmental delays.
 Now, parents and child care experts will start to embrace a more laissez-faire lifestyle.
 More and more parents and schools are becoming aware of the immense benefit that yoga has on their kids.
 More and more schools are incorporating yoga for kids into their curriculum.
 Yoga will support the little ones in counterbalancing the pressure of school and overstimulation that they are already facing at a very young age.
 Children will also gain healthy body awareness through yoga.
 They will be more confident and secure, have better posture, breathe better and have a sense of quiet strength.
 Plus, yoga is a non-competitive physical activity, which is a great gift to give our kids living in such a competitive world.
 We, adults, love yoga, so our kids will love it even more and dive straight into it.

-6. The rise of true-wellbeing.
+6. The rise of true wellbeing.

-Wellness has been on the rise over the last years.
+Wellness has been on the rise over the last few years.
 Everyone and every brand have jumped on the bandwagon.
-You might have missed a new trend with the blink of an eye.
+You might have missed a new trend in the blink of an eye.
 These days it’s easy to confuse wellness with $14 green juices, fancy activewear and expensive yoga studios, but that’s not the wellness Now more than ever, we need to go back to the basics of health: real food, consistent movement, and mindfulness.
 We now know and are more confident than ever, that moving your body improves longevity, that fruits and vegetables stave off cardiovascular disease, that 15 minutes of meditation can improve our mood and decrease stress.
 Research continues to support the fact that these basic practices — many of which are inexpensive or completely free — are the ones that promote lasting health in the long run.
 It’s never too late to start your yoga practice.
 There are so many yoga styles to choose from.
 Whether it is a vigorous vinyasa class or a more gentle Yin practice, the choice is yours.
 What mindful practice are you taking on in 2020?

 The next year and decade will not only bring us back to basics, but it will also focus more and more on living a mindful and balanced life.
 From eating healthy and sustainable to fighting for our planet, it’s on us now.
 Having a fully booked calendar and being too busy was so “last decade”.
 Instead, self-care is the new black of our current lifestyles.
-We encourage and will continue to switch off your phones, taking an extended stroll in nature, immersing ourselves in a yoga practice, whether it’s meditation or a yoga flow.
+We encourage and will continue to switch off your phones, take an extended stroll in nature, immerse ourselves in a yoga practice, whether it’s meditation or a yoga flow.
 Taking time out of your busy life will stay in everyone’s focus even more.

 Yoga begins now